chef/chef-web-docs/content/feedback.md

 send feedback, choose any of the following four options:

 - Email --- Send an email to <docs@chef.io> for documentation bugs, ideas, thoughts, and suggestions.
-Typos and little errors and quick fixes will be fixed quickly and without fuss.
 This email address is not a support email address, however.
 If you need support for Chef, contact Chef support.
 - GitHub issues --- Use the